 Tips for Building Your Routine

-- Combine Techniques: Pair breathwork with poses, like diaphragmatic breathing in Child’s Pose, for mind-soothing yoga habits.
+- Combine techniques: Pair breathwork for stress with poses, like diaphragmatic breathing in Child’s Pose, for mind-soothing habits.

 Beginner Routine for Yoga for Stress Relief